rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 * [How to import a definitions file](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/import-definitions) in RabbitMQ using the Operator
 * [How to configure memory and CPU limits for RabbitMQ](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/resource-limits)
-* [A production ready example](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/production-ready), tested in Google Cloud Platform and a good baseline to start.
+* [A production ready example](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/production-ready) tested in Google Cloud Platform, and a good baseline to start.

 There are more [examples available](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples).